InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

   </tbody>
 </table>

-The service making the call must replace the macros with appropriate values described in the table below.
-For macro `${GDPR_CONSENT_XXXXX}`, the service making the call must also check that the macro name contains a valid Vendor ID before replacing the macro.
-The creator of the URL should ensure these parameters are added only once, and are passed to services which are expecting them and can handle them properly.
+The vendor service making the call to a URL with the macro must replace the macros with appropriate values described in the table below.
+For macro `${GDPR_CONSENT_XXXXX}`, the vendor service making the call must also check that the macro contains a valid Vendor ID before replacing the macro.
+The vendor creating the URL should ensure these parameters are added only once, and are only used with other vendor services which are expecting a macro and can handle one properly.

 <table>
   <thead>